 □ Do you have a Franchise Advisory Council and how does it work?

 □ How are disputes resolved?
 Is there an alternative disputes resolution procedure?
 Has it ever been used?
 What was the outcome?

 If all the above seems a bit daunting, don't be put off.
 Franchisors are used to answering questions about their businesses, and expect to have to satisfy enquirers and their professional advisors as to the integrity of their business.
 You owe it to yourself to be thorough.

 If you are thinking of buying a franchise, it will pay you to sit down and work out what you need to know before you meet with the franchisor.
 It will probably take several meetings, with increasing levels of detail, before you are in a position to make your decision, so be prepared for that.

 The step you are considering is a major one, so don’t try to do it without taking proper advice.
 And please don’t be tempted to think that a few hours’ surfing the net is any substitute for doing proper research.
-There’s some great information available – see www.franchise.co.nz for more advice and information – but there’s no substitute for asking hard questions and getting individual answers.
+There’s some great information available on this website but there’s no substitute for asking hard questions and getting individual answers.

 Buying a business affects your family, your finances and your future.
 Do everything you can to ensure it will be the best decision you ever make.